palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 functions makes code cleaner, shorter, and more bug-free.

 **Use them**.
 Someone has probably written this before.
-If you find a (Palantir) library does *almost* does what you need, consider submitting a patch to that library that generalizes it to cover the required functionality.
+If you find a (Palantir) library *almost* does what you need, consider submitting a patch to that library that generalizes it to cover the required functionality.
 Don't forget to add a test for your addition.
 This approach has two benefits: Firstly, you're less likely to introduce bugs